appsmithorg/appsmith-docs/website/docs/reference/widgets/maps.md

 Enabling the **Search Location** property on a map allows users to search and select a specific location on the map.
 This can be achieved using Google Autocomplete, which suggests potential locations as the user types in the search bar.

 To access the searched location, use the ``center`` reference property.
-This returns the latitude and longitude coordinates of the searched location.
+This returns the latitude and longitude coordinates of the location.
 To display the searched location on the map, add the following code to the **Default markers** property:

 ```js
 [